How to Become an FBI Agent

 Education and Experience

-- three years of professional work experience
+- have completed three years of professional work experience

 - qualify under one of five special agent entry programs: accounting, computer science/information technology, language, law, or diversified.
 Exceptional academic credentials and foreign language abilities are helpful in gaining acceptance to the special agent entry programs.

 Newly appointed special agents are assigned to one of the FBI's 56 field offices.
 Therefore, FBI agents must be available for assignment anywhere in the FBI’s jurisdiction.
-FBI Agents
+FBI Agents must:

 - possess a valid driver's license